codepath/android_guides/RottenTomatoes-Networking-Tutorial.md

 }
 ```

-Now let's make a call to the box office API from the activity using our client:
+Now let's make the call to the box office API from the activity using our client:

 ```java
 public class BoxOfficeActivity extends Activity {